TeachingWithAI/TAI/for-students/part-1-ai-arts-and-humanities/index.md

 # Part 1: AI & Arts and Humanities (Students)

 Here you find the material for Part 1: Ai & Arts and Humanities.
+Note that this material is still under development and will be tested.

 {% assign pdfs = site.static_files
   | where: "extname", ".pdf"